Nipun42/universe-code-playground/README.md

 4. Write HTML, CSS, and Javascript.
 Save the file and refresh your browser to see changes.
 Stretch the block and see how it responds.

 5. When you're happy, copy everything in `code-block.html`, and paste it into a Code Block in the Universe app.

+## Code Block Guidelines
+* The Universe grid is very flexible.
+Play around with how your block responds to different sizes and orientations.

+* Try out your code on a few different browsers to make sure everything works.

+* Scripts and stylesheets should be included inside `code-block.html` or hosted elsewhere and linked in your code.

+* Images must be hosted elsewhere.

+* Break the rules and have fun!

 ## Pro Tips
 Permanently change the Code Block's size and position by changing these values at the bottom of `extras/script.js`: